DigitalPainting/DigitalPainting/README.md

     * Cinemachine

 ## Features of the Digital Painting

+## Developing Digital Painting

+All the assets for the Digital Painting project are in the `Digital Painting` folder.
+There is a `Scenes/Dev Scene` which is intended to be used to build and test new features.